-At the end of the book, you’ll find many patterns for basic quilts where you’ll learn how to use the skills you’ve been taught in this book.
+At the end of the book, you’ll find many sewing patterns for basic quilts where you’ll learn how to use the skills you’ve been taught in this book.

-As a note, this book is not so basic that it teaches you step-by-step machine setup and troubleshooting.
+As a note, this book is not so basic that it teaches you step-by-step instructions for machine setup and troubleshooting.
 It will teach you how to quilt with a sewing machine that you’ve already learned to set up.

-I hope you are able to find the best sewing book for beginners to meet your specific needs!
+I hope you are able to find the best sewing books for beginners to meet your specific needs!
 If you have any questions, feel free to leave a comment, and I can help more!